FRBNY-DSGE/DSGE.jl/docs/src/frbny_data.md

 responsible for procuring interest rate expectations and appending it to the provided sample data set, as discussed in this documentation.

+To use anticipated policy shocks during a forecast, a conditional forecast has to be run, and interest rate expectations must be added as conditional observables to the setting `:cond_full_names` for full-conditional forecasts and `:cond_semi_names` for semi-conditional forecasts.
+The reason is that if the forecast is unconditional, only data up to the last period before the first forecast period will be used.
+Since the current quarter is typically part of the forecast horizon (e.g. current quarter GDP is not known yet), interest rate expectations in the current quarter have to be treated as conditional data.

 ### Implementation